The finger: United States

 Linguist Jesse Sheidlower traces the gesture's development in the United States to the 1890s.
 According to anthropologist Desmond Morris, the gesture probably came to the United States via Italian immigrants.
 The first documented appearance of the finger in the United States was in 1886, when Old Hoss Radbourn, a baseball pitcher for the Boston Beaneaters, was photographed giving it to a member of their rival the New York Giants.

+Use of this gesture in public, while vulgar, is legal, as it is considered expressive communication protected by the First Amendment.
+In some cases, offended police officers who have had the insulting gesture displayed to them have stopped, ticketed, or arrested people for doing so.
+However, it is neither a crime, nor even probable cause to stop a person, and a police officer who does so violates "a clearly established constitutional right", and does not have qualified immunity if they do so, which means they can be sued for monetary damages for the unlawful stop and/or arrest.
+Cruise-Gulyas v.
+Minard 918 F.3d 494 (2019).

 Canada

-In 2023, in a ruling issued February 24th regarding a Canadian man who was accused of criminal harassment and uttering threats, Quebec court Judge Dennis Galiatsatos wrote, “To be abundantly clear, it is not a crime to give someone the finger,” and, “Flipping the proverbial bird is a God-given, Charter-enshrined right that belongs to every red-blooded Canadian.
+In 2023, in a ruling issued February 24 regarding a Canadian man who was accused of criminal harassment and uttering threats, Quebec court Judge Dennis Galiatsatos wrote, "To be abundantly clear, it is not a crime to give someone the finger", and, "Flipping the proverbial bird is a God-given, Charter-enshrined right that belongs to every red-blooded Canadian.
 It may not be civil, it may not be polite, it may not be gentlemanly.
-Nevertheless, it does not trigger criminal liability.”
-The accused man, Neall Epstein, was acquitted.
+Nevertheless, it does not trigger criminal liability."
+The accused man was acquitted.